Writing MASTG Demo Files

 code: [xml, kotlin]

 Optional.
-When helpful, specify whether the demo demonstrates a passing or failing case.
+When helpful, specify whether the demo demonstrates a passing or failing case, or whether it is a standalone attacker app.

 Example: